What it does: Engineering and design

 WSP’s environmental engineers, consultants and certified geologists have been involved in many cutting-edge environmental projects.
 They have also assisted hundreds of clients with “regulatory environmental compliance [to] help them be future-proof and grow their business”.

 WSP’s vision is to, “Always be the first choice for clients, partners and employees”.
-In Australia, it seeks out applicants who are “looking for ethics, integrity, engineering expertise and the opportunity to work on iconic green building projects”.
+In Australia, it seeks out applicants who are “looking for ethics, integrity, engineering expertise and the opportunity to work on iconic projects”.
 WSP offers both internships and grad roles in most States and Territories.
 It seeks “curious engineers, scientists, technicians, planners, surveyors, sustainability specialists, project managers and economists”.

 Aside from having a relevant qualification, you’ll need to “want to contribute… want to achieve outstanding milestones personally and professionally, and… want to work in an environment where you are relevant, valued and supported”.

 To apply for an internship or grad role go here and click on the relevant State or Territory to see what is available.
 Applying for an internship involves submitting your resume and academic transcript.

 Securing an internship then impressing your supervisors enough for them to offer you a job seems to be the simplest way to get a grad role.
 If you haven’t done an internship, you can apply for a grad role much the same way as you do for an internship here.
 (It’s worth noting that many grads have got positions at WSP in the past by applying through the company’s LinkedIn page, meeting someone at a networking event or being recommended by a third party).